Matthias Warnig: Sanctions

 Warnig was from 2006 until May 2016 managing director (CEO) of Nord Stream AG, which is majority-owned by the Russian government and responsible for the construction and operation of the Nord Stream undersea gas pipeline from Russia to Germany.
 Warnig and Nordstream AG were under personal sanctions in the United States over his ties to the Russian government and Putin, and what the US government considered to be a Russian geopolitical project.
 The Biden administration lifted those in May 2021.
 Sanctions were reimposed on him on February 23, 2022, in response to the 2021–2022 Russo-Ukrainian crisis and the Russian invasion of Ukraine.
 Warnig was managing director of Nord Stream 2 AG since the company was established in 2006 until July 2023.

 On 24 February 2023, the UK government also sanctioned Warnig in relation to the Russo-Ukrainian War.

 Personal life

-According to Warning's STASI personnel file (Kaderkarteikarte), he speaks French and Russian in addition to German.
+According to Warnig's STASI personnel file (Kaderkarteikarte), he speaks French and Russian in addition to German.

 Warnig married on his 24th birthday, soon afterwards his son Stefan and his daughter Claudia were born.

 Warnig is now married to the Russian Elena Semjonova, whom he met in Saint Petersburg at the end of the 1990s.
 They have two sons, the family lives in Staufen im Breisgau and as of 2023 the couple still had condominiums in Saint Petersburg and Moscow.

 His son Stefan Warnig was the owner and chef of a café in Berlin-Schöneberg, the "Café des Artistes", which was considered to be Putin's favorite restaurant in Germany.